 According to the National Bureau of Labor Statistics:

-According to the Tennessee Bureau of Labor Statistics for 2015 the median wages are listed below.
+According to the Tennessee Bureau of Labor Statistics the median wages are listed below.
 Expect less in the non-metropolitan counties.

 For a resource on starting salaries, check out the Nursing Salary Guide!